WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

-# WordPress Plugin Boilerplate
+# WordPress Plugin Boilerplate Powered

-The WordPress Plugin Boilerplate serves as a foundation and aims to provide a clear and consistent guide for building your WordPress plugins.
+The WordPress Plugin Boilerplate Powered serves as a powered foundation and aims to provide a clear and consistent guide for building your WordPress plugins.
 Just download, replace a few instances of 'plugin-name' with the name of your own plugin, and you'll get to the meat of coding your plugin in no time!.

 ## Features

+* Plugin Boilerplate Powered is based on Plugin Boilerplate
-* The Plugin Boilerplate is fully-based on the WordPress [Plugin API](http://codex.wordpress.org/Plugin_API).
+* The Plugin Boilerplate Powered is fully-based on the WordPress [Plugin API](http://codex.wordpress.org/Plugin_API).
 * Uses [PHPDoc](http://en.wikipedia.org/wiki/PHPDoc) conventions to document the code.
 * Example values are given, so you can see what needs to be changed.
 * Uses a strict file organization scheme to make sure the assets are easily maintainable.